 “The future of education will be shaped by assistive technologies but driven by social change and improved energy infrastructure.
 188 million children still go to schools with no electricity as per a UNDESA study.
 That means, no lights or fans, no heat or comfort, no internet, no computers or digital learning tools, low staff and student retention, less skilled workforce, and thus a weaker economy, especially given accessibility challenges and expected shortage of special education teachers.
 The future of education lies in combination of reliable energy access and adaptive educational technologies to reach vulnerable social groups, including those with disabilities.”

-4. Chris Gaughan, Senior Project Manager for Early-Adopter
+11. Chris Gaughan, Senior Project Manager for Early-Adopter, a Glimpse Group Company

 “I believe the future of education is immersive learning: a unique philosophy around how education can intersect with the emerging technologies of augmented and virtual reality.
 I believe that high quality experiences, developed in collaboration with disciplinary specialists, that balance the education goals of educators with the natural inclinations of the learners desire to explore, build, and discover, allows ed-tech developers, like us at Early Adopter, to craft unique experiences that teach in a whole new way.”